 The mayor chairs council meetings, guiding the team of councillors to sound, open, democratic decision making.

-In the last three years, I have overseen an organisation that has balanced its budget and reduced real debt – facts that have been recognised by global rating agency Standard and Poors, resulting in an improved rating from AA- to AA+stable.
+In the last six years, I have overseen an organisation that has balanced its budget and reduced real debt – facts that have been recognised by global rating agency Standard and Poors, resulting in an improved rating from AA- to AA/A-1+ Positive.

 Yes, Whangarei is working for business – and business is working for Whangarei.